-Then, Jillian's parents found out about Diabetic Alert Dogs of America, a non-profit that trains dogs to sniff out the high and low blood sugars for people with diabetes.
+Then, Jillian's parents found out that specially trained dogs could sniff out high and low blood sugars for people with diabetes.
 After being on a waiting list for more than two years, and filling out mounds of paperwork, Jillian and her family were chosen to receive a diabetes alert dog.
 That's when Eppie, a talented and loving black lab, came into Jillian's life.

 Eppie has been by Jillian's side for more than a year-and-a-half, and she not only alerts Jillian of her impending highs and lows with a gentle nudge but lets Jillian's parents and teachers know as well.
 Eppie is now Jillian's constant companion at home and at school.
 She has become a part of the family and Jillian's best friend for life.